bugzmanov/nes_ebook/src/chapter_6_1.md

 2 communication channels exist between CPU and PPU:
 * CPU is driving communication through IO registers
-* PPU sends interrupt signal to CPU upon entering V-BLANK period
+* PPU sends an interrupt signal to CPU upon entering V-BLANK period

 > PPU execution lifecycle was tightly coupled with the electron beam of the TV screen.
 >
 > The PPU renders 262 scanlines per frame.
-> Each scanline lasts for 341 PPU clock cycles.  with each clock cycle producing one pixel.
+> Each scanline lasts for 341 PPU clock cycles,  with each clock cycle producing one pixel.
 > The NES screen resolution is 320x240, thus scanlines 241 - 262 are not visible.
 >
 > <div style="text-align:center"><img src="./images/ch6.1/image_7_scanlines_with_viewer.png" width="30%"/></div>
-> Upon entering the 241 scanline, PPU triggers VBlank NMI on the CPU.
+> Upon entering the 241st scanline, PPU triggers VBlank NMI on the CPU.
 PPU makes no memory accesses during 241-262 scanlines, so PPU memory can be freely accessed by the program.
-Majority of games play it safe and update the screen state only during these period, essentially preparing the view state for the next frame.
+The majority of games play it safe and update the screen state only during this period, essentially preparing the view state for the next frame.

 ## PPU sketch